GylanSalih/Portify-Portfolio/README.md

   <h3 align="center">Portify Portfolio Made with Love</h3>

   <p align="center">
     Welcome!
-I would appreciate if you Star my Repository — your support is greatly appreciated!
+I would appreciate if you Star my Repository, your support is greatly appreciated!
     <br /><br />
     <a href="https://next-js-portify.vercel.app/">View Demo</a>
     ·